wavemotion-dave/StellaDS/readme.txt

 ---------
  DPC+ games can't be emulated - that requires a coprocessor running at 70MHz (more than the speed of an original DS!).
+ Similarly CDFJ/CDFJ+ games are not emulated as those require the same ARM co-processor.

 Check updates here: https://github.com/wavemotion-dave/StellaDS